Continuing Professional Development

 - Content and activities undertaken for a client or employment purpose.

-- CPD reporting will be done once a year on Form 13 (Annual Declaration).
+- CPD reporting will be done once a year.
+You will receive a notice and a Form 16 – CPD Report in December of each calendar year.
 Members will be required to provide the following information:

 - course name/activity description

 - identifying information (e.g. format – name of course provider, study group organizer, etc. [if group study, include the names of people in your study group])

 - Members who are exempt from complying with CPD requirements will identify their exemption on Form 16.

 Failure to Report or Comply with CPD Requirements

 Rule 97(1) A member who completes the CPD activities required under subrule 94(1) but does not file their CPD Report by January 31 as required under rule 96, must file their CPD Report and pay the fee for late CPD reporting by March 1 of that year.

 Rule 97(2) A member who does not file their CPD Report and pay the fee for late CPD reporting by March 1 as required under subrule (1), is automatically suspended until the Report has been filed and the late reporting fee has been paid, and the member is notified in writing by the Executive Director that the suspension is lifted.